svb in yosemite 1

 How To Cut Down On Vacation Expenses

 1. Consider splitting the bill with other people.
-Invite others to your trip whom you get along with!
+Invite others whom you get along with to join you on vacation!

 2. Rent a house instead of staying in a hotel if you have a big group.
 You can then shop for and cook your own meals.

-3. Visit an inexpensive location where things cost lower.
+3. Visit an inexpensive location where things cost less.

 5. Have shorter vacations or maybe just go on day trips more frequently.